Many medicinal herbs can play a significant role in combating fatigue, both mental or physical.

 Astragalus (Astragalus membranaceus) is another herb that has a long use in Traditional Chinese medicine (TCM).
 It is typically used in conjunction with other medicinal herbs, especially rehmannia and eleuthero.

 Astragalus is used to enhance the function of the adrenal glands and as a general herbal tonic.
 It has been shown to lower fatigue in athletes.

-In addition, the herb is thought to be helpful for inflammation, high blood pressures and regulate the body’s water balance.
+Also, the herb is thought to be helpful for inflammation, high blood pressures and regulate the body’s water balance.

-Astragalus is available in form of capsules, tea or tincture.
+Astragalus is available in the form of capsules, tea or tincture.
 It should not be used with blood-thinning medicines or by those suffering from high fever.

-It can be used as a tea instead of coffee and it is also available as a tincture, syrup, or in tablet form.
+It can be used as a tea instead of coffee, and it is also available as a tincture, syrup, or in tablet form.